InternRobotics/EgoHOD/README.md

 ## Pretraining

-For training EgoVideo model without adapter, you can simply run as follows:
+For training EgoVideo model without adapter, you can simply run the following code:
 ```shell
 bash ./exps/pretrain.sh
 ```